 Since adoption of the RPP in January 2019, the Commission has prioritized these climate-related actions to support development of the Climate Action Plan.
 The GHG emissions inventory is presented in Chapter 4.
 Based on 2017 data, the Cape Cod inventory provides a baseline by which to measure progress.
-The two screening analyses - one for potential electric vehicle charging station locations and one for more appropriate sites for development of utility scale solar photovoltaic arrays - provide guidance on siting infrastructure targeted at reducing emissions from the highest emitting sectors on Cape Cod (transportation

-Most recently, following the Climate Action Plan stakeholder engagement process, the Commission carried forward amendments to the 2018 RPP to incorporate a new Climate Mitigation goal and objectives.
+The two screening analyses - one for potential electric vehicle charging station locations and one for more appropriate sites for development of utility scale solar photovoltaic arrays - provide guidance on siting infrastructure targeted at reducing emissions from the highest emitting sectors on Cape Cod (transportation and energy).
+Most recently, following the Climate Action Plan stakeholder engagement process, the Commission carried forward amendments to the 2018 RPP to incorporate a new Climate Action goal and objectives.
 The Assembly of Delegates adopted the changes in February 2021.
-The Cape Cod Commission simultaneously adopted new technical guidance to support the new Climate Mitigation goal, and amended the Energy technical bulletin to reflect additional considerations for net-zero and net-zero-ready buildings.
+The Cape Cod Commission simultaneously adopted new technical guidance to support the new Climate Action goal, and amended the Energy technical bulletin to reflect additional considerations for net-zero and net-zero-ready buildings.

-REGIONAL POLICY PLAN

-CLIMATE MITIGATION GOAL & OBJECTIVES

-GOAL: To support, advance and contribute as a region to the Commonwealth's interim and long-term greenhouse gas reduction goals and initiatives, including a state-wide net zero carbon target by 2050.

-OBJECTIVES:

-- Promote low or no carbon transportation alternatives and technologies - Promote low or no carbon technologies for building energy use, including appliances, lighting, and heating, ventilation and cooling (HVAC) systems - Promote carbon sequestration and other emissions removal practices and technologies as appropriate to context - Promote low or no carbon energy generation technologies as appropriate to context

-COASTAL RESILIENCY GOAL & OBJECTIVES

-GOAL: To prevent or minimize human suffering and loss of life and property or environmental damage resulting from storms, flooding, erosion, and relative sea level rise, including but not limited to that associated with climate change.
+REGIONAL POLICY PLAN CLIMATE MITIGATION GOAL & OBJECTIVES GOAL: To support, advance and contribute as a region to the Commonwealth's interim and long-term greenhouse gas reduction goals and initiatives, including a state-wide net zero carbon target by 2050.
+OBJECTIVES: - Promote low or no carbon transportation alternatives and technologies - Promote low or no carbon technologies for building energy use, including appliances, lighting, and heating, ventilation and cooling (HVAC) systems - Promote carbon sequestration and other emissions removal practices and technologies as appropriate to context - Promote low or no carbon energy generation technologies as appropriate to context COASTAL RESILIENCY GOAL & OBJECTIVES GOAL: To prevent or minimize human suffering and loss of life and property or environmental damage resulting from storms, flooding, erosion, and relative sea level rise, including but not limited to that associated with climate change.
+OBJECTIVES: - Minimize development in the floodplain - Plan for sea level rise, erosion, and floods - Reduce vulnerability of built environment to coastal hazards

-OBJECTIVES: